James-P-Bennett/Modular-Storage-System/README.md

 ## Features

-- Expandable storage system using drives and drive bays
+- Expandable storage system using disks and drive bays
 - Vanilla-style crafting recipes, no mods required
 - Efficient SQLite database powered by HikariCP
-- Each drive stores items independently by UUID
+- Each disk stores items independently by UUID
 - Terminal interface supports multi-user access
 - Full configuration options for performance and security